Category: Uncategorized

 Deep Reflection:

-• Where do you most feel the tension between flesh and Spirit?
+• Where do you feel the strongest pull of the flesh right now?

 #DeeplyRooted #DailyRenewed